Can Ovarian Cysts Make It Difficult To Get Pregnant?

 • Bloating and swelling

 Once the symptoms of ovarian cysts surface, the doctor will be able to diagnose it through a pelvic examination.
-He can also use diagnostic methods like CT scans, Ultrasound scans, and MRI scans to confirm an ovarian cyst.
+They can also use diagnostic methods like CT scans, Ultrasound scans, transvaginal scans, and MRI scans to confirm an ovarian cyst.

 complications

 Most ovarian cysts are harmless and will go away on their own without any intervention.
-Very rarely do you need surgery to remove such cysts.
+Sometimes, they may require surgery to remove them.
 You need to monitor the cyst closely by taking a follow-up scan to ensure the cyst does not grow in size if your cyst is growing in size, you need to monitor it very closely and take tests to rule out cancer.
+However, some complications may arise due to ovarian cysts.

 Some of the possible complications of such ovarian cysts are: